Norton Healthcare steps up efforts to help low-income families in one place

 LOUISVILLE, Ky.
-(WDB) -- Norton Healthcare is concerned that lower-income families aren't receiving the care they need.
-A new grant is helping its young patients in the west end not only get medical care but get all of their needs, in one place.
+(WDRB) -- Norton Healthcare is concerned that lower-income families aren't receiving the care they need.
+A new grant is helping its young patients in the west end not only get medical care, but other needs as well, in one place.

-"We realize that health is different in different parts of the city," says Dr. Erin Frazier, Pediatrician with Norton Children's Broadway office.
+"We realize that health is different in different parts of the city," said Dr. Erin Frazier, pediatrician with Norton Children's Broadway office.

 Dr. Frazier said the office needs more time with the patient, beyond a regular checkup.
 "In certain areas of the town, there is a lot more violence in neighborhoods, and that community violence affects children, and it can affect their behavior because they're manifesting in ways that are different than maybe adults would," Dr. Frazier said.